 Before you book your tickets to Latitude, keep in mind that not everything at this festival is kid-friendly.
 The most obvious warning comes from the comedy tent, where you should expect adult-themed jokes.
 Some of the theatrical performances outside the kids area may also include nudity.
 Use your common sense to find the entertainment that best fits your comfort zone.

 The big mainstage shows will draw large crowds, so keep a close eye on your kids to avoid losing anyone.
-You can write your phone number on a kids wristband for them just in case.
-Pick one up from wristband exchanges.

-Keep in mind that camping rarely leads to a great night’s sleep for everyone, including kids.
+Keep in mind that camping rarely leads to a great night’s sleep for anyone, including kids.
 Don’t try to cram in so many activities that you all wind up exhausted.
 Some of our favourite performances were spent sprawled on a blanket near the performance tent when we needed a rest.

 First, let me admit to the mistakes I made during our first trip to Latitude: